Why the Monomyth.

 This time period coincided with a self-published book that flopped, as well as the decision my wife and I reached to divorce while we were still relatively young, and our daughter wouldn’t know anything else.
 Throughout this time I found myself short on friends as my drinking had turned our once loving home that everyone came to hang out at, into an emotionally toxic wasteland that hardly anyone visited.

 Still, I persisted in finding a way out of the hell I was in, though not until I admitted, out loud, that I was responsible for my own suffering.
 Once I did so, it was then a matter of putting in a lot of hard work on myself and my life.
 I took control of my health, got sober, and got back to my career in the health and fitness field as a Pilates Instructor and massage therapist.
 I even began a venture into the world of personal development with a couple of online brands, and although they went nowhere at the time, they laid the foundation for this one.

 Even as I struggle to master both my inner and outer worlds, I continue to come across new characters and tools to aid me on my quest to live a more fulfilling and authentic life.
 I’ve been fortunate enough to participate in the Mind Program, a proprietary neurofeedback system that has helped me repair and optimize my brain, completely curing my dysthymia!
 I’ve also repaired many of my broken relationships, including that with my parents, as well as a renewed friendship with my ex-wife, all while improving my bond with my daughter.
-Last year, as a means of expressing my affinity for heroes and the hero's journey, I got into cosplay, and through it have been blessed to share in bringing joy to so many others at various family and charity events.
+In 2018, as a means of expressing my affinity for heroes and the hero's journey, I got into cosplay, and through it have been blessed to share in bringing joy to so many others at various family and charity events.